Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization #3

 In the data exploration process, I designed a visualization that showed Friday as the day with more violations.
 I received criticism and thus decided to build on that mistake.
-Perhaps, explore if it could lead to an intersting finding.
+Perhaps, explore if this visualization could lead to an interesting finding.

 Picture
 ![Friday](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic5.png "Friday")

 From feedback received, I wanted to explore different ways to properly show this information.
-I now decided to explore changes through out the years.
+I decided to explore changes through out the years instead of day.

 Picture
 ![Pic6](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic6.png "Years")

-I then added weekends and realized that on average Friday is not the day with more violations but the weeekends.
+After analyzing weekdays and years, I decided to add weekends and realized that on average Friday is not the day with more violations.

-Which is an intersting finding considering the fact that I had originally in the data exploration process claimed Friday had the highest amount.
+Thi is an intersting finding considering the fact that I had originally in the data exploration process claimed Friday had the highest amount.

 ![FinalPic3](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/FinalPic%233.png "Visualization#3")